Stevens-Johnson syndrome is a rare but serious disorder that affects the skin, mucous membrane, genitals and eyes.

 - skin changes – when your skin grows back it may be uneven in colour; less commonly, scarring may occur

-- problems with internal organs – organs can become inflamed – for example, the lungs (pneumonia), heart (myocarditis), kidneys (nephritis) or liver (hepatitis); the oesophagus may also become narrowed and scarred (oesophageal stricture)
+- problems with internal organs – organs can become inflamed; for example, the lungs (pneumonia), heart (myocarditis), kidneys (nephritis) or liver (hepatitis), and the oesophagus may also become narrowed and scarred (oesophageal stricture)

 Preventing Stevens-Johnson syndrome

-If you've had Stevens-Johnson syndrome in the past, and your doctor thinks you're at risk of getting it again in the future, you'll be warned to look out for the symptoms.
+If you have had Stevens-Johnson syndrome in the past and your doctor thinks you're at risk of getting it again in the future, you'll be warned to look out for the symptoms.

 If you're of Chinese, southeast Asian or Indian descent, genetic testing may be recommended before taking medications known to have an associated risk of causing Stevens-Johnson syndrome, such as carbamazepine and allopurinol.